tugumeandree/andrewtugume.com/README.md

 ##  Project Overview

-This is the official website for Andrew Tugume's comprehensive ministry ecosystem, featuring three distinct content vehicles:
+This is the official website for Andrew Tugume
 ### The Three Vehicles

 1. **WorkMasters**  For Workers
    - Content for entrepreneurs, freelancers, and employees
    - Qraft Academy school
-   - 1,247+ community members
+   - Millions of community members

 2. **Bible Study & Discipleship**  For Believers
    - Scripture teaching and application
    - Nations Bible School
-   - 2,154+ community members
+   - Millions of community members

 3. **Leadership Exchange**  For Leaders
    - Bible-based leadership frameworks
    - Chariot Leadership Institute
-   - 823+ community members
+   - Millions of  community members

-Plus **Tabernacle Tech Institute** for technology education across all three pillars.
+Plus **TechMasters** for technology education across all three pillars.

 ##  Tech Stack